PGY2 Ambulatory Care Residency

 Program description

-While maintaining this longitudinal panel, the resident will move through various ambulatory learning experiences, working with our team pharmacists in multiple clinics including geriatrics, substance use disorder, chronic pain, gout, heart failure, renal and women’s health.
+While maintaining this longitudinal panel, the resident will move through various ambulatory learning experiences, working with our team pharmacists in multiple clinics including geriatrics, substance use disorder, gout, endocrinology, metabolic and obesity, and women’s health.
 In each area, emphasis will be placed on facilitating ability to independently see and manage complex patients.

-The resident will additionally participate with fellow VASLCHCS residents in a residency wellness and mentorship program and will participate with interprofessional trainees in the Musculoskeletal Clinic Centers of Excellence Program and in a series of trainee-led patient case conferences
+Additionally, the resident will participate with fellow VASLCHCS residents in a residency wellness and mentorship program and will participate with interprofessional trainees in the Musculoskeletal Clinic Centers of Excellence Program and in a series of trainee-led patient case conferences.

 Summary of rotations and requirements